charlesneimog/pd4web/README.md

 <h3 align="center">Contribute</h3>

-Contribute to enabling running PureData in WebBrowsers!
-These are the main areas for your  contributions:
+Contribute to enabling running your external library in PureData for WebBrowsers!
+Add you CMakeFile.

-* The `pd4web/lib/` folder, which contains files with special steps for compiling certain `externals/libraries`.
-* The `pd4web/src/template.c`, used to pd4web to build the `main.c` file.
-* The `pd4web/pd4web.py`, which configures the `main.c` file.